 My musical experience started with piano lessons at age 9, and I continued for 6 years.
 I loved lessons, and excelled at reading music, which was a great asset as I progressed.
 In High School, a friend connected me with the band director, who was looking for someone that could read music.
 I played bass clarinet in the symphonic band, and this was my first exposure to a large group.
 I developed a significant appreciation for other instruments, as well as playing in an ensemble and following a director.

 After college, I was hired at a church in Ypsilanti MI, playing organ and piano, and I am currently employed as a praise band director and accompanist at a church in Belleville MI.
-In addition to that, I also have a lot of fun playing in a jazz and a country/southern rock group, and various choirs.
-In addition to playing, I also tune pianos, and do minor maintenance.
+I also have a lot of fun playing in various jazz groups and choirs, and tune pianos professionally.

 Music is such a huge part of me.
 It enriches my life in so many ways, and this is my goal for all of my students; to have an experience that has a lasting positive effect on their lives!

 *** Lesson Details ***

 My approach to teaching is reflective of the philosophy that students learn in different ways.
 However, there are a few basic things I like to start with as each new student begins lessons.
 The first is a brief overview of the pianoforte, specifically how it works, how it makes sound, and a some history of the instrument.
 This is a fun, hands on exercise that new students really enjoy.
 I want them to kind of "own the instrument" in a way.
 Electronic keyboards have become increasingly popular, and they are okay to use for a period of time, but a full 88-key hammered upright or grand is the best for learning.